teodorandrei/esp32_blespoof_gui/README.md

 # BLE Spoofing Script with ESP32 and Python GUI

-This project is based on [ESP32-Sour-Apple by RapierXbox](https://github.com/RapierXbox/ESP32-Sour-Apple/tree/main) and allows you to perform **BLE spoofing** to simulate various Apple and non-Apple devices (such as AirPods, Apple TV, Samsung Galaxy Buds, and more) using an **ESP32** microcontroller.
+This project is based on [EvilAppeJuice by ckcr4lyf](https://github.com/ckcr4lyf/EvilAppleJuice-ESP32/tree/master) and allows you to perform **BLE spoofing** to simulate various Apple and non-Apple devices (such as AirPods, Apple TV, Samsung Galaxy Buds, and more) using an **ESP32** microcontroller.
 A simple **Python GUI** is provided to control which device you want to spoof and to start or stop the spoofing process.

 ## Table of Contents
 - [Features](#features)